The start of any new website project involves researching and meeting a whole heard of potential new partners to find your best fit.

 If you’re looking for a low-cost solution, but you’re experienced enough to know you lack the experience or expertise to deliver a website – then this is you.
 Your primary objective is to provide a website – this might not even be something you want, more of a box-ticking exercise.
 You want the lowest cost, and while you want a professional approach, you’re not looking for top-dollar quality or results.

-At Supersonic Playground, we offer ‘package websites’ which are the perfect low-cost solution, whether you’re a small business or an eCommerce brand with prices starting at £2,795.
+At Supersonic Playground, we offer ‘package websites’ which are the perfect low-cost solution, whether you’re a small business or an eCommerce brand.
 These sites allow companies access to a whole host of features.
 However, they are limited to the designs and specifications of the packages.
-If your budget isn’t quite this high, but you’d still like to work with a reputable agency, we can recommend JK Online.

 If you’re a value seeker, you likely recognise the intrinsic value that experts can bring to any situation.
 Maybe you’ve tried doing it yourself in the past and realised it’s not where your strengths lie.
 Or perhaps you’ve gone down the low-cost route, only to find out that the old adage ‘buy cheap, buy twice’ is just as relevant for web design as it is for any other market.
 Either way, you’ll want your new website to be a success, and to be of a high enough standard that it will provide value for years to come.

 In this instance, while the price is still a consideration, you’ll be prepared to pay a fair and reasonable rate.
 At Supersonic Playground, our custom websites are the perfect solution for value seekers.
 Our design-first approach, background in user experience (UX) and consideration for all the bells and whistles make us the perfect fit for value seekers.
 Not to mention our experience in delivering high-performing websites that smash KPIs.